Labour deputy leadership race appears set for Phillipson v Powell contest

 Cabinet minister Ms Phillipson had already secured enough support a day before the deadline, sailing over the line with 116 nominations, with Ms Powell just three short by Wednesday night.

-Left-wing MP Ms Ribeiro-Addy posted on social media: “Unfortunately, I have not secured the high number of nominations required to proceed in the deputy leadership contest.
+In a later-deleted post on X, left-wing MP Ms Ribeiro-Addy said: “Unfortunately, I have not secured the high number of nominations required to proceed in the deputy leadership contest.

 “I am disappointed that the full range of Labour members’ views will not be represented on the ballot paper.”